About our School

 Outside, the school is fortunate to have a large playground with a netball court, football pitch, several areas with play equipment and a wooden shelter.
 We also have a thriving Wildlife Garden and Outdoor Learning Area which is continually being developed and is used as a regular source of enjoyment and study by all the children.

-A Forest School area was created within the grounds of Craigievar Castle in May 2008.
+A Forest School area was created within the grounds of Craigievar Castle in 2008.
 This is easily accessible being just a short walk through a field and the woods adjacent to the school and the aim is for children to have one or two Forest School days each term.